cloudmesh-community/book/chapters/rest/swagger-introspection-2-0.md

 # OpenAPI REST Service via Introspection {#sec:openapi-introspection-2}

-The simplest way to create an OpenAPI service is to use the conexion service and read in the specification from its yaml file.
-It will than be introspected and dynamically methods are created that are used for the implementation of the server.
+The simplest way to create an OpenAPI service is to use the conexion service and read in the specification from its YAML file.
+It is then introspected, and dynamically methods are created that are used for the implementation of the server.

 The full example for this is available in